STEAM vs STEM Learning and Why the Distinction Matters

 STEAM education can also teach students how to design both digital works of art and physical objects.
 From video games and digital ads to abstract sculptors and artificial organs, STEAM can help students apply their creativity to everyday life.
 By integrating tools like 3D scanners and printers, sound mixing boards, digital design programs, LEGO and even VR machines into the classroom, the possibilities for STEAM-based artistic projects are virtually limitless.

 STEAM presents exciting opportunities in subjects traditionally thought of to be more academic and less hands on.
 For example, by using 3D scanning in art history applications, researchers are able to better understand ancient pieces of artwork by building reconstructions of incomplete works in a virtual 3D space.
-Opportunities to develop STEAM skills can even be found in simple applications, such as the development of language arts skills that will help students create clear, compelling scientific research papers and lab reports.
+Teachers can find STEAM development opportunities in simple projects.
+For example, developing language arts skills helps students create clear, compelling scientific research papers and lab reports.